Cainta: The Battle of Cainta

 Deciding to attack, Salcedo first sent Second Lieutenant Antonio de Carvajal with some escorts to reconnoiter the town and determine the weakest point where they could enter.
 Carvajal, wounded by an arrow in his arm, returned with the information that the weakest spot, the least fortified and with the easiest access was the other part of an arroyo on the side of La Laguna where many boats could be seen entering the river.

 Salcedo ordered installed in the prow of the galley a stone-throwing mortar.
-He and his men then spent the night on shore, while 20 soldiers and numerous allies from Manila remained with Carvajal on the galley with orders that when they heard firing, they should proceed with the attack on the bulwarks and the houses in the town, while Salcedo and his men tried to enter through the wall by the arroyo.
+He and his men then spent the night on shore, while 20 soldiers and numerous allies from Manila remained with Carvajal on the galley with orders that when they heard firing, they should proceed with the attack on the stone bulwarks and the houses in the town, while Salcedo and his men tried to enter through the wall by the arroyo.
 When they heard the sound of the bugle, the signal that they had taken the town, they were to stop firing.

 After giving these instructions, Salcedo began his march and turned toward the river where the attack was to take place.
-He arrived in the arroyo and found it defended by a fistful of valiant Cainta men who started to fire arrows and hurl lances.
+He arrived in the arroyo and found it defended by a group of Cainta warriors who started to fire arrows and hurl lances.

 Taken by surprise, the soldiers without waiting for Salcedo's order attacked the rampart and were overwhelmed by a rain of arrows.
 Finding such tenacious resistance, they began to retreat and flee in disarray.

 Salcedo berated his men harshly for having attacked without his orders.
 Observing that in the other part of the arroyo the rampart was lower, he ordered a skiff brought there and after beaching it, he ordered some of his soldiers to use it as passage to the other side and take a more elevated point from where they could fire at the defenders of the town.

 With the defenders retreating, Salcedo and his men were able to approach the wall and breach it.
-The intrepid Gat-Maitan with his Cainta men came to close the breach, forcing Saavedra to back off.
+Cainta men came to close the breach, forcing Saavedra to back off.

-In the meantime, the cannons of the galley destroyed the bulwarks and the houses in the town in a manner the people had not seen before.
-And the shouts of the 600 Visayans allied with the Spanish made the natives believe that the Spaniards were already inside the poblacion [town proper].
-Because of this, the valiant defenders of the breach abandoned it and retreated to the center of the town.
+In the meantime, the cannons of the galley destroyed the stone bulwarks and the houses in the town in a manner the people had not seen before.
+The shouts of the 600 Visayans allied with the Spanish made the natives believe that the Spaniards were already inside the poblacion [town proper].
+Because of this, defenders of the breach abandoned it and retreated to the center of the town.

 Salcedo observed this from a distance and ordered the breach attacked again.
 This time, the Spaniards encountered little resistance.
 Led by Salcedo and with Saavedra carrying the Spanish banner, they succeeded in entering the town.
 Together with their soldiers, they advanced rapidly and shortly scaled the wall where a bloody battle was fought.